Action Alert—Anti-traffic safety bill targeting Salt Lake City

 End of update

-The time has come, this year’s anti-traffic safety legislation has been introduced at the Utah Senate, and it’s bigger and badder than last time.
-After the UDOT study showed mostly neutral to positive impacts of recently constructed SLC street designs, the bill, numbered SB 242 (lines 3181-3274), replaces what passed last year, tossing out the UDOT study and expanding the scope.
+The time has come, this year’s anti-traffic safety legislation has been introduced at the Utah legislature, and it’s bigger and badder than last time.
+After the UDOT study showed mostly neutral to positive impacts of recently constructed SLC street designs, the bill, numbered SB 242 (lines 3369-3480), replaces what passed last year, adding in “mitigation” of traffic calming on recently completed streets projects.

-Here’s what SB 242 - Transportation Amendments, includes:
+Here’s what SB 242 S2 - Transportation Amendments, includes:

 Similar to last year